iotaledger/integration-services/documentation/docs/installation/kubernetes/configuration.md

 In this section are reported all the configuration parameters that can be used.
 All values must be changed before deployment.
-In case a deployment is already running you can apply again your configuration and run again the following commands:
+In case a deployment is already running you can apply again your configuration and run again the following command:

 ```
-$ kubectl apply -f integration-services/kubernetes/optional
-$ kubectl apply -f integration-services/kubernetes
+$ kubectl apply -f kubernetes/optional -f kubernetes/
 ```

 ### Database